Skip to main content

 “He does not believe women have agency or authority in their own lives,” Harris said.
 “This is someone who does not respect the freedom of women or the intelligence of women to make decisions in their own lives.
 What he has planned is a national abortion ban, restricting access to birth control and forcing states to monitor women’s pregnancies.”

 Though it falls short of calling for a national abortion ban, heavily restricting abortion, controlling access to birth control and monitoring abortions and miscarriages make prominent appearances in Project 2025, a policy initiative which Trump has publicly claimed he has no affiliation with.
-However, several members of his current and former campaign, several of his former campaign or White House staffers are involved, according to reporting from the New York Times
+However, several of his former campaign or White House staffers are involved, according to reporting from the New York Times

 Harris, along with guest speakers like Catherine Cortez Masto, current Nevada senator, and Hillary Schieve, Reno’s current mayor, made references to Republicans voting across the aisle to support her instead of Trump this election season.
 They told attendees that their primary task before Election Day was not just to vote up and down the ballot for Democrats, but to get undecided voters to join them.